Saint-Émilion: History

 Saint-Émilion's history goes back at least 35,000 years, to the Upper Paleolithic.
 An oppidum was built on the hill overlooking the present-day city in Gaulish times, before the region was annexed by Augustus in 27 BC.
 The Romans planted vineyards in what was to become Saint-Émilion as early as the 2nd century AD.
 In the 4th century, the Latin poet Ausonius lauded the fruit of the bountiful vine.

-Saint-Émilion, previously called Ascumbas, was renamed after the Breton monk Émilion (d.
+Saint-Émilion, previously called Ascumbas, was renamed after the Breton monk Émilion (Emilian) of Combes (d.
 767).
 According to tradition, Émilion started as a bread-maker for the Count of Vannes.
 While bringing bread to the poor, a lord angrily approached Émilion and asked him what he was carrying.
 "These are pieces of wood intended to warm the poor", Émilion lied.
 He opened his coat and miraculously, the loaves of bread had transformed into wood.
 This wonder gave Émilion a high reputation, though he eventually left the manor to create the Hermitage of Saint-Émilion, carved from a rock shelter in a deserted forest. Émilion lived in the oratory until his death in 767, when Waiofar was the Duke of Aquitaine.
 The monks who followed him started commercial wine production in the area.

 Because the region was located on the route of the Camino de Santiago, many monasteries and churches were built during the Middle Ages, and in 1199, while under Plantagenet rule, the town was granted full rights.
 During the 12th and 13th centuries, the wines produced in the area were well-renowned for their quality, although political instability during the European wars of religion negatively affected the vineyards.
 The region only began to recover in the late 19th century.

 Saint-Émilion is known for its macaroons, which have been made continuously since 1620.
 The recipe has been passed down through generations by Ursuline nuns.
 These macarons traditionnels are made from ground almonds, sugar, and fresh egg whites.

 The Jurade of Saint-Émilion is a prestigious brotherhood, founded in 1199 by John, King of England, that preserves the memory of Saint-Émilion wines and promotes them worldwide.
 The authority of the Jurade lasted until the French Revolution in 1789, but was revived again in 1948.
 Today, the 140 jurats, who wear red robes, organize wine receptions and induction ceremonies.